Overlooked Road Rules & Traffic Laws That Deserve Your AttentionUpdated Oct. 20, 2020

 A vehicle would be considered “loaded in such a way that it cannot be driven safely” if any cargo or passengers it carries are obstructing the driver’s view of the road.
-Vehicles must not be loaded with passenger or objects to the extent that the driver cannot see well-enough to safely maneuver the vehicle.
+Vehicles must not be loaded with passengers or objects to the extent that the driver cannot see well enough to safely maneuver the vehicle.
 This law applies to some extent in most states.

 Many states also include a rule stating that the driver’s ability to control the vehicle must not be adversely affected by cargo.
 For instance, it would be against the law for an object or passenger to be positioned in such a way that the driver could not easily reach the gear stick.